aimeos/upscheme/README.md

 $db->dropIndex( 'test', ['idx_old', 'idx_old2'] );
 ```

 If the index or one of the indexes doesn't exist, it will be silently ignored.
-The change won't be applied until the migration task finishes or `up()` is called.

 #### DB::dropSequence()